 Q: Do I have to attend an info session?

 Applicants applying for a UMEZ Arts Engagement Grant are required to attend.
-Applicants applying for a Capacity, Infrastructure, Catalyst, or Technical Assistance Grant are not required, but strongly encouraged to attend.
+Applicants applying for a Capacity, Infrastructure, Catalyst, or Technical Assistance Grant are not required, but are strongly encouraged to attend.

 Q: Can I apply for more than one grant?